WisTex/Development-Guide-Docs/README.md

 ## Publishing Workflow

+The general workflow used by this repository is:

 1. Create or update a Markdown document.
 2. Commit changes to Git.
-3. Convert Markdown to the desired output format.
+3. Convert the document to the desired output format if needed.
 4. Publish to one or more destinations.
 5. Continue maintaining the source document in this repository.

+This workflow separates documentation from publication and allows documents to be maintained in a single location.

+## Publishing

+Documents may be published to one or more destinations while continuing to be maintained in a single location.

+This approach allows documentation to be written and updated once, then reused wherever it is useful.

+Potential publishing targets include:

+* development.guide
+* neuhub.org
+* federatedhub.org
+* project websites
+* knowledge bases
+* future publishing systems

 ## Licensing

 Unless otherwise specified, documentation in this repository is licensed under the MIT License.

-Individual documents may specify authorship, copyright ownership, and licensing information within their metadata.
+Individual documents may contain metadata describing authorship, copyright ownership, licensing information, version numbers, and related details.

 ## Contributing